Skip to main content

 Elizabeth Thomson

-In an unexpected move, the government has unveiled draft legislation which would ban upwards-only rent reviews in commercial leases in...
+In July 2025, the government unveiled draft legislation to ban upwards-only rent reviews in new commercial leases in England and Wales. ...

 Joanne Moseley